 - 2 eggs

-- 3 tbsp almond milk or other milk of choice*
+- 3 tbsp almond milk (or choice of milk)

 *If you can’t get your hands on some maca powder, you can swap this for buckwheat flour (or a plain GF flour mix), ground almonds or your favourite protein powder (as long as it’s neutral or a mild flavour).